wrose001/Fitness-Tracker/README.md

 # Acknowledgments

-Many thanks to my tutor, Sai, for his help with frontend development.
+Many thanks to my tutors, Tammy and Sai, as well our TA, Owais, and Calvin, my instructor, for help with MongoDB, setting up the routes, and deployment on Heroku.